Bellevue University: Academics

-In 2022, Bellevue University announced a partnership with the Southern Professional Hockey League to provide tuition reimbursement to SPHL players, staff, and family to attend Bellevue.
+Bellevue University is a private non-profit university.
+As of 2025, the college has 10,400 students enrolled.
+The college has 48 undergraduate fields of study.
+Major fields of study include Business Administration, Computer/Information Technology Administration and Management, Business Operations Support and Assistant Services, Business/Commerce, and Social Sciences.

 Athletics

 The Bellevue athletic teams are called the Bruins.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the North Star Athletic Association (NSAA) since the 2015–16 academic year.
 The Bruins previously competed in the defunct Midlands Collegiate Athletic Conference (MCAC) from 1994–95 to 2014–15 (when the conference dissolved).
 Bellevue competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track, while women's sports include basketball, cross country, golf, soccer, softball, track and volleyball; and co-ed sports include eSports.

 Accomplishments

 The Bellevue men's baseball team won the NAIA Baseball World Series in 1995.
 In 2011, Bellevue University added men's and women's golf teams.
-In 2016 Bellevue University started its first ever women's basketball program going 16-15 overall and 9–7 in conference play.
+In 2016 Bellevue University started its first ever women's basketball program going 16–15 overall and 9–7 in conference play.
 In 2017, it added men's and women's cross country teams and the co-ed eSports team.